September is National Preparedness Month, but to borrow the motto of the Boy Scouts - Always be prepared

 • Think about how you would communicate with your family and friends if there were a power failure.
 Talk about this with family and come up with your own communication plan.

-• Prepare a small emergency kit of personal items needed in case you could not get home for a few days. (medications, contacts/glasses, cash, clothes, etc.) Visit FEMA's Preparedness web site for suggestions for creating an emergency preparedness kit.
+• Prepare a small emergency kit of personal items needed in case you could not get home for a few days. (medications, contacts/glasses, cash, clothes, etc.) Suggestions for creating an emergency preparedness kit.